dapr/docs/howto/setup-monitoring-tools/setup-fluentd-es-kibana.md

-# Set up Fleuntd, Elastic search, and Kibana
+# Set up Fleuntd, Elastic search, and Kibana in Kubernetes

-This document shows how to install fluentd, elastic search, and Kibana to search logs.
+This document descriebs how to install Fluentd, Elastic Search, and Kibana to search logs in Kubernetes

 ## Prerequisites